-- 33.1 Provisional measures may not be imposed within less than 60 days after initiation of an investigation. - 33.2 Provisional measures will normally be imposed for a period of six months.

-- 33.3 The validity of provisional payments may be extended to nine months on request of any interested exporter. - 33.4 The Commission may determine the level of provisional payments against non-cooperating parties as set out in section 32.2.
+- 33.1 Provisional measures may not be imposed within less than 60 days after initiation of an investigation. - 33.2 Provisional measures will be imposed for a period of not more than four months. - 33.3 The Commission may determine the level of provisional payments against non-cooperating parties as set out in section 32.2.